Roman emergency decrees

 The ancient Roman state encountered various kinds of external and internal emergencies.
-They had various responses to those issues.
+As such, they developed various responses to those issues.

-When faced with an emergency, the early Republic appointed dictators who would take charge of the emergency with relatively loose bounds of action and resolve that crisis before resigning.
+When faced with an emergency, the early Roman Republic appointed dictators who would take charge of the emergency with relatively loose bounds of action and resolve that crisis before resigning.
 Through the Republic, various decrees allowed dictators and magistrates to conduct emergency levies of troops and suspend public business.
-During the late Republic, the senatus consultum ultimum emerged, where the Senate would urge the magistrates to break the laws to ensure the safety of the state, usually with the promise of political and legal cover if the magistrates were later brought to account.
-A further decree was introduced where the Senate stripped targets of their citizenship rights, allowing magistrates to treat them as foreign enemies.
+During the late Roman Republic, the senatus consultum ultimum emerged wherein the senate would urge the magistrates to break the laws to ensure the safety of the state, usually with the promise of political and legal cover if the magistrates were later brought to account.
+A further decree was introduced where the senate stripped targets of their citizenship rights, allowing magistrates to treat them as foreign enemies.

-The emergence of the Imperial period and autocratic rule made most the republican decrees obsolete.
+The fall of the Roman Republic and the emergence of autocracy made most of the Republican decrees obsolete.
 The problems of public order they were meant to resolve were themselves resolved by the introduction of police forces.
 Various people, usually deposed emperors or provincial rebels, continued to be declared public enemies (hostis), but as the use of force became a normal part of imperial rule, various decrees authorising that use of force became unnecessary.

 During the Republic

 During the Roman Republic, the state had various measures which could be decreed in the case of an emergency.
-The main problems facing the Republic in the suppression of insurrections and other emergencies were three-fold:

-First, there was no standing army or police force which the state could use to maintain public order.

-Second, any use of force could be interfered with by tribunician intercession and citizen provocatio rights (the right to appeal magisterial coercive action to the people), making any use of force impossible.

-Third, deterrent by means of the criminal courts was both slow and unreliable, as they were often disrupted by political mobs.
+The main problems facing the Republic in the suppression of insurrections and other emergencies were three-fold.
+First, the state did not have at its disposal a standing army or police force to maintain public order.
+Second, the use of force to maintain public order was illegal inasmuch as all citizens had provocatio rights allowing them to appeal to the people against magisterial coercion.
+Third, the ability to hold rioters accountable through standard judicial process was slow and also could be itself disrupted by political mobs.

 Dictatorship

 Senatus consultum ultimum

-Starting in 121 BC with the repression of Gaius Gracchus and his supporters, the Senate could urge magistrates to break the laws and employ force to suppress unspecified public enemies.
+Starting in 121 BC with the repression of Gaius Gracchus and his supporters, the senate could urge magistrates to break the laws and employ force to suppress unspecified public enemies.
 Such decrees were similar to modern declarations of emergencies.

-The decree's effect "was largely to provide political cover for a magistrate who went beyond the law in order to deal with a crisis".
+Magistrates operating under the decree gained political cover to take whatever illegal actions thought necessary to resolve a crisis.
 Actions taken under such decree were not legal or immunised, but magistrates prosecuted for crimes – usually the crime of killing a citizen without trial – committed in executing such a decree could escape punishment if they were able to justify their actions.